Ashwitha-poojary/cake_studio/README.md

-# cake_studio
+# 🍰 Cake Studio

-Cake Studio is a web application used to order cakes by the customer.
-Customers can search for their desired cakes and order it from any of their favourite cake shops.
-Customers are also provided with option to upload photos if they want a photo cake.
-They can send special instructions on how the cake needs to be baked.
-Customers receive a notification when the cake has been prepared.
+**Cake Studio** is a user-friendly web application where customers can conveniently order cakes from their preferred cake shops.
+Users can browse a variety of cakes, upload photos for custom cakes, provide special baking instructions, and receive notifications when their order is ready.
+This application aims to streamline the ordering process for customers and improve order management for shop owners.

-Objectives
+## 🎯 Objectives
-To reduce the manual work of waiting in lines to order cakes.
+- Minimize the time spent waiting in lines to place cake orders.
-To allow the user to view variety of items available at different shops.
+- Allow customers to explore and select from a wide variety of cakes across different shops.
-Shop owners to easily manage the orders and keep track of it.
+- Enable shop owners to manage orders efficiently and keep track of all customer requests.

-Project category
+## 📁 Project Category
-Web application

-Languages used
-  PHP
- HTML, CSS
- Java script
- MySQL
+- **Web Application**

+## 💻 Languages and Technologies Used
+- **PHP**
+- **HTML, CSS**
+- **JavaScript**
+- **MySQL**

+## 📚 Features
+- **Search Functionality**: Allows customers to find their desired cakes from various shops.
+- **Photo Upload for Custom Cakes**: Customers can upload images for custom photo cakes.
+- **Special Instructions**: Feature for personalized baking preferences.
+- **Notification System**: Alerts customers when their cake is ready for pickup.

+---